ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 ## Data Files

-* Data are in tab-delimited ASCII text files in bed, bedpe, and tsv formats
+Data are in tab-delimited ASCII text files in bed, bedpe, and tsv formats.
+If analyzing CNVs, please remember to download both duplications and deletions, as they are in separate files.
-* CNV analysis: users must consider both duplications and deletions files for comprehensive CNV analysis

 ### Deletions: